eGT-Labs/egt-gsa-proto/README.md

 More options and details are available in the [README.md](https://github.com/eGT-Labs/egt-gsa-proto/blob/master/docker/README.md) in the docker folder.

 ### [Minimal Viable Product (MVP) Challenge](https://github.com/eGT-Labs/egt-gsa-proto/blob/master/docs/MVP/18F-GSA-Agile-eGlobaltech-Minimum-Viable-Product-Wiki.docx)
 Our challenge was to develop and deploy a simple app using OpenFDA datasets to search, explore, & interact with data on drug labeling and adverse events.
 Core functionality was focused on faceted search and analytics on adverse events.
-Team eGT  developed the application using Scrum and the US Digital Services Playbook, in alignment with Attachment E enhancing the application over a number of iterations.
+Team eGT  developed the application using Scrum and the US Digital Services Playbook enhancing the application over a number of iterations.

-For more information and to view evidence, please see our [MVP Wiki Document](https://github.com/eGT-Labs/egt-gsa-proto/blob/master/docs/MVP/18F-GSA-Agile-eGlobaltech-Minimum-Viable-Product-Wiki.docx).
+For more information on our evidence, please see the [MVP Wiki Document](https://github.com/eGT-Labs/egt-gsa-proto/blob/master/docs/MVP/18F-GSA-Agile-eGlobaltech-Minimum-Viable-Product-Wiki.docx).

 ### [Team](https://github.com/eGT-Labs/egt-gsa-proto/blob/master/docs/18F-GSA-Agile-eGlobaltech-Team-Wiki.docx)
 eGT assembled a multi-disciplinary, collaborative core DevOps team of experienced engineers, agilists, testers,  and architects, with members chosen for their experience designing web applications using automated testing frameworks, continuous integration and continuous deployment to build and deliver a prototype.